mahavirnahata/stream-bus

 Does it scan all Redis keys?

-No. It only reads the configured topic key with your prefix.
+No — it reads only the configured topic key with your prefix.

-Can I run multiple consumers?
+Can I run multiple consumers for the same topic?

 Not guaranteed.
-Use effectively-once with idempotent handlers.
+Use effectively-once with idempotent handlers for the best-effort equivalent.

 License